freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/03-front-end-development-libraries/react/render-conditionally-from-props.md

 ---
 id: 5a24c314108439a4d4036188
-title: أنتاج مشروطاً (Conditionally) من مِيزات Props
+title: Render Conditionally from Props
 challengeType: 6
 forumTopicId: 301405
 dashedName: render-conditionally-from-props